Lispehol/responsive-website-painting-company/README.md

-# kotkantie
+# Kotkantie
 This is my first web-programming projectwork in my studies as a software developer.
-The pages are implemented with Html, css and JavaScript/jQuery.
+The task was to implement website for an imaginary company that does painting and wallpapering.
+The pages are implemented with HTML, CSS and JavaScript/jQuery.
 HTML pages are styled by w3-css framework.
+My goal was to implement a website that is responsive on different devices and I quess I succeeded well in that.